dempseynoel/AI-Engineering-101/README.md

 ## How the Programme Works

-Each month (April–July) follows the same rhythm: a vendor-led demonstration, a hands-on lab, a Capgemini case study grounded in realistic client scenarios, and a small homework assignment.
+Each month (April–July) follows the same rhythm: a vendor-led demonstration, a hands-on lab, a case study grounded in realistic client scenarios, and a small homework assignment.
 One in-office day per month is protected for learning.
 Everything is designed to fit within office hours.

 The programme culminates in a two-month hackathon (September–October) where small pods build end-to-end AI solutions and present them to a mixed vendor panel.